Shabsa Mashkautsan: Biography

 opened fire on the enemy.
 More than 200 dead Germans were left in the field."

 After the war he continued army service and discharged to reserve in 1953 in the rank of guards lieutenant.
-In 1961 he graduated from a technical school and worked as senior foreman at a tractor plant, later director of the plant technical school.
+In 1961, he graduated from a technical school and worked as senior foreman at a tractor plant, later as director of the plant's technical school.
 He lived in Kishinev.
-In June 1989 he emigrated to the United States, at first to New Jersey, later he moved to New Haven, Connecticut.
+In June 1989, he emigrated to the United States, at first to New Jersey, later he moved to New Haven, Connecticut.

 Mashkautsan died on September 19, 2022, at the age of 98.